farsightsec/axa/README.md

 authoritative documentation of the AXA protocol.
 Farsight advises SRA subscribers to utilize the `libaxa` library for session management and data decapsulation rather than crafting hand drawn logic to perform these functions.
-A later version of the AXA software is expected to include Python and Perl language bindings.
+A later version of the AXA software will include Python language bindings.

-This document covers version `1.0.0`.

-For specific details on `sratool` and `sratunnel` please see the respective man pages included in the distribution.
+For specific details on `sratool`, `radtool`, and `sratunnel` please see the respective man pages included in the distribution.

 ## SRA server SSH details